saikrishnags05/Data-to-Decisions/Worst_Plots_Contest/Worst-PlotsContest.md

     X and Y axises.

 * In this plot there are some issues in scaling which might not increase the intrest of viewers.

+* ethnical identity labels can not be seen properly. which may even decrease the intrest of the Viewers.

 ###Worst Plot 2